top of page

 Search

-TRC Workshop: Eight Key Korean Documents
+TRC Workshop: Eight Key Korean Documents to Create a Timeline

 The USKRG has been working diligently to create a series of free workshops on how to create your adoption timeline, vital for case acceptance to the Truth & Reconciliation Commission (TRC).
 Below, you will find a list of basics for timeline creation and eight key documents that you should be watching out for.